Six Easy Day Hikes in Yosemite National Park

 Highlights: Overlooking view of Taft Point

 A Sequoia tree standing tall and mighty can be seen in this grove.
-This is a great introduction to our next hiking trip to Sequoia National park.
+This is a great introduction to our next hiking trip to Sequoia National Park.

 Sunset along Tioga Road was a perfect way to end this trip.